skipallmighty/TutRequests/README.md

 TutRequests
 ===========
-If you have tutorial requests for Skip Wilson aka SkipAllMighty aka Hot Pants aka Justice submit an issue to this repository.
+If you have tutorial requests for Skip Wilson aka SkipAllMighty aka Jacob Schatz submit an issue to this repository. <br />
-Thanks,
+Thanks, <br />
-Skip
+**Skip**